-UPDATE 4/13/2020: Due to the evolving situation with the coronavirus, we have decided to postpone all local, in-person events through June 30.
+UPDATE: Due to the evolving situation with the COVID-19, the majority of our events are now virtual.
 Click here to view the current status of all events.

 Coronavirus disease 2019 (COVID-19) is a respiratory illness that can spread from person to person, according to the Centers for Disease Control.
 Seniors are the most vulnerable.
 Since most people with Parkinson’s disease (PD) are in their senior years, the Parkinson’s Foundation wants you to be prepared for COVID-19 and Parkinson’s.